redpanda-data/connect/resources/docs/processors/list.md

 ## `archive`

-Archives all the parts of a message into a single part according to the selected archive type, treating each part as if it were a file.
-Supported archive types
-are: tar, benthos (I'll add more later).
+Archives all the parts of a message into a single part according to the selected archive type.
+Supported archive types are: tar, binary (I'll add more later).

 Some archive types (such as tar) treat each archive item (message part) as a file with a path.
 Since message parts only contain raw data a unique path must be generated for each part.
 This can be done by using function interpolations on the 'path' field as described [here](../config_interpolation.md#functions).
+For types that aren't file based (such as binary) the file field is ignored.

 ## `blob_to_multi`

+DEPRECATED: Use the 'binary' type of the 'unarchive' processor instead.

 If a multiple part message has been encoded into a single part message using the multi to blob processor then this processor is able to convert it back into a